Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/visual/visual.rst

 The visual editor of pages
 ==========================

-Sometimes you need to manage a lot of text data blocks within a particular page.
+Sometimes you need to manage a lot of text data blocks within a page.
 When every data block is defined as a single assembly :term:`attribute`, it may make the :ref:`page management UI <pmgr>` to be too heavy and overloaded.
 Also for many users it can be more convenient to edit a page content using a visual editor.

-In ηCMS we have an ability to create visually editable content blocks.
+In ηCMS we have an ability to create and manage visually editable content blocks.
-In order to do it, add the HTML block (eg, `<div>`) to the markup along with `ncms-block` attribute, attribute's value should be a unique identifier of the block.
+In order to do it, add the HTML block (eg, `<div>`) to the markup accompanied with `ncms-block` attribute, its value should be a unique identifier of a block.

 .. code-block:: html